Native Mode

 Wrapped-only tools (no Native Mode support):

-Yarn, pnpm, pip, Pipenv, Twine, Go, NuGet, .NET, Terraform, Ruby — these tools operate exclusively in Wrapped Mode.
+Yarn, pip, Pipenv, Twine, Go, NuGet, .NET, Terraform, Ruby — these tools operate exclusively in Wrapped Mode.

 Maven Native Mode

 When JFROG_RUN_NATIVE=true is set, jf mvn runs Maven without injecting a generated settings.xml or applying .jfrog/projects/maven.yaml.
 You must configure Maven to resolve from Artifactory yourself using the Artifactory Set Me Up instructions for your Maven repository.
+The Set Me Up page generates a <server> entry with your Artifactory URL and credentials that you add to your ~/.m2/settings.xml.

 Usage